mdolab/MACH-Aero/machAeroTutorials/overset_theory.rst

 condition is something like: "If a patch of cells is completly surrounded by interpolation cells, the whole patch can be blanked".
 This is process is called ``flooding``.

-An ``orphan cell`` is a cell, that could not find a corresponding cell on a different mesh for interplation purposes.
+An ``orphan cell`` is a cell, that could not find a corresponding cell on a different mesh for interpolation purposes.

 More about this and the implementation of IHC in ADflow can be found `here <http://mdolab.engin.umich.edu/bibliography/Kenway2017a.html>`_